shaps987/RoboArm/Packages Setup/RPi Pico (The Remote)/setup_guide_pico.md

     -   Click the green "Code" button and select **Download ZIP**.
 3. Extract the ZIP file to access the library source files.

-Or just drag to lib folder included in this github repository into your Pico via an IDE like Thonny.
+Or just drag the lib folder with the neccessary package included in this github repository into your Pico via an IDE like Thonny.
+From there, you can import usumbus as normal.

 * * * * *